pythonwithalex/Spring2015/week2/list_string_review.md

 #### Accessing Values in Strings and Lists

-Python strings and lists are called **iterables**.
+##### Iterables

+Any data type that you can validly use in a `for` loop in Python is called an **iterable**.
+An iterable simply means you can access the values in it on at a time.

+##### Uniform method of Access
 This means they support a uniform method of access, meaning that we can access their constituent parts  using the bracket [] syntax and a numerical position inside it.

 Here's an example (I'll use 'e' and 'names' for all the examples here):